 CVS's prices are reasonable, and there are always many deals and promo codes going on.
 Shipping isn't cheap or free, but you may be able to pick up your order for free at your local CVS, possibly even the same day, depending on what you order.
 Certain items are available at certain locations, I assume based on which equipment your local CVS has in store.
 It's a safe bet that you'll always be able to pick up basic prints in-store within an hour.

 There is a ton on the website, but it's easy to navigate.
 I had no problem putting together a photo book, but I thought it would be fun to select a "Family" theme for my book, which includes cute sayings and flair.
 As it turned out, that was a terrible theme.
 The letters often didn't show up on the background I'd selected.
 But even worse, the theme included gray lines which I think were intended to add emphasis to the quotes.
-But these gray lines ruined some of my photos as they cut right across faces.
+But these gray lines, which were not visible when I put the book together, ruined some of my photos by cutting right across faces.
 Otherwise, the book would have been fine.
 It's a cute little softcover book and the quality is good.

 The prints all look great, although the 20x30 did arrive in a tube, which means rolled edges.
 I'm confident they will flatten over time, or immediately if I pop the poster into a frame, but two hours with books on the corners did nothing.
 Unfortunately, the tube seems to be the norm.
 Very few places do the huge flat box because of cost, I'm sure.
 I was happy with the quality of the prints.
 The wallets are the mini-wallet size, with four of them fitting onto a 4x6 sheet.
 I ordered both color and black and white prints and they all look as they should.